Ode to Joy: 9 Simple Ways to Be More Joyful Every Day

 We’re not all graced with lovely singing voices but it really doesn’t matter what you sound like when you’re bellowing along with the radio in your car.
 Singing feels good and research shows it can release feel-good hormones like endorphins and oxytocin.
 If you like to sing in public, joining group choruses, choirs, or mad chanting hippies adds to the good feelings, by strengthening human connection and community.

 Chanting itself may also have mood-elevating benefits, as researchers have discovered it can stimulate the vagus nerve in a way that counters depression.
 Listening to music also affects your disposition.
 Turn up your favourite song in your headphones and smile at strangers.
 Go to live music shows and concerts.
 It doesn’t matter who’s playing, as long as it makes your heart swell.2.
 Move.

 You can dance if you want to.
 You can also run, swim, walk, spin, or do yoga, which is particularly effective in relieving tension and stress.
 Moving your body and giving your mind the opportunity to take a break allows for a lighter, brighter mood to emerge.
 Exercise actually helps the brain produce more of the neurotransmitters serotonin and norepinephrine, which carry messages throughout your nervous system that make you feel better.

 If exercise feels like a chore, try something new.
 Sign up for a series of classes if you like to be held accountable.
 Build exercise into your commute by walking or biking to work.
 Join a gym with a pool and lots of different classes if you like to have a lot of options.
 Of course we'd always suggest grabbing a yoga mat as yoga offers more benefits beyond simply movement alone.
 Keep trying until something sticks and then make a routine of it.
-Exercising outside offers additional benefits, including boosting your body’s natural production of Vitamin D, which helps strengthen your bones, prevent illness, and may even ward off depression.
+Exercising outside offers additional benefits, including boosting your body’s natural production of Vitamin D, which helps strengthen your bones, prevent illness, and may even ward off depression.3.
+Be in nature.